jupyter/governance/decision_making.md

 - During the consensus seeking phase, don’t interpret a lack of participation, discussion, or feedback as consensus or the lack thereof.
 Dissent can be silent and sometimes people are supportive but busy.
 - If you are interested in a decision being made, it is your responsibility to encourage voting member/stakeholders/community participation in the decision making process.
 If you can’t get such participation, you may want to hold off on doing any significant work on the matter.
 - Special guidelines for software projects making decisions:
-  - Add a link to this document in your issue and PR templates along with a link to the decision making body membership (see recommended language below).
+  - Add a link to this document in your issue and PR templates along with a link to the decision-making body membership (see recommended language below).
   - Create a “Consensus Seeking” and “Vote” tags to make it easy to find issues/PRs where a decision is being made.
   - When a vote is called on GitHub, the sponsor should summarize the decision and paste a checklist of the voting members to use in voting in the top entry (description) of the issue/PR.
   - When communications (in whatever number of channels) point to a discussion that requires a project-wide decision, and before major implementation work starts, a standalone issue should be opened that summarizes the issue, points to relevant prior discussions, and calls for an explicit vote/decision.
 This issue should be tightly scoped to the relevant decision only, and include the "Vote" tag.